dsheiko/pcss/Readme.md

 * Class name represents source location.
 Let's say styles for `.form--nav--search` is expected in the file `Component/Form/Nav/_search.scss` [File Structure](#a-fs)).
-* Layout component classes/source files are prefixed with `l-`.
 * State classes are prefixed with `is-` or `has-` (e.g. `.is-hidden`, `.has-success`).
 * Theme classes are prefixed with `theme-`.